fchavelli/esa-ipcc-topics/README.md

 ./scripts/run_conversion.sh data/reports/pdf data/reports/txt
 ```

-Download the CCI references (.bib) or build a new bibliography from an raw Excel file (containing at least reference titles) using the following command.
+Download the CCI references (.bib) or build a new bibliography from a raw Excel file (containing at least reference titles) using the following command.
+Reference metadata (including type, date, authors, journal, and doi) will be recovered online.

 ```python
 python get_bib.py